 - Dairy products are limited.

-- Meat is rare, but fish is more common as a menu item.
+- Meat is rare, but fish appears on the menu more often.

 - Wine, especially red wine, is permitted in moderation.